day8/shadow-git-inject/README.md

   2. this build hook will perform a search and replace across ***all the `EDN`*** in the current build's configuration block, looking for four special string values and, where they are found, it will replace them with the associated computed value from step 1.

-So, the special string "shadow-git-inject/version" will be replaced ***anywhere*** it is found within the build configuration EDN.
+So, the special keyword :shadow-git-inject/version will be replaced ***anywhere*** it is found within the build configuration EDN.

 When you consider this second step, keep in mind that this build hook runs very early in the shadow-cljs build pipeline at the `configure` step.

-The four special strings supported - referred to as `substitution keys` - are:
+The four special keywords supported - referred to as `substitution keys` - are:

 |   substitution key                     |    example replacement       |